We talked about God and religions. The occasion was a boat accident, in which several hundred pilgrims of an eastern religious drowned.

 To return to your question: I would be bothered by bondage if I had to live by values that did not suit me.
 I am further disturbed by the distance from reality that faith often bases on.
 Religious people cannot openly face life - and the world - or see what their brains play for them.
 Their dogma, more precisely, their goals, let them see the world only in a certain structure. "

-"But, if you ask these people, they would surely answer that they themselves face life with their faith, and people like you, Mr. Osof, do not see the world properly."
+"But, if you ask these people, they would surely answer that they themselves face life with their faith, and people like you do not see the world properly."

-"There you are right, Herr Hermsch.
+"There you are right.
 And that opinion has a clear reason. "

 "You mean the midpoint principle?"

-"Exactly.
-The goal here is the execution of faith, which brings man into a dogma-like form.
+The goal here is the execution of faith, which brings man into a form that conforms to dogma.
 From this structure he sees the world.
-Everything else is hidden - and this leads to the remote reality and the opinion, one sees the world right, the other sees it wrong. "
+Everything else is hidden - and this leads to a lack of reality and the opinion that you see the world correctly, the other sees it wrong.”

 "Faith has arrested these people?"